PingOne Advanced Identity Cloud

 Captures any changes to an object resulting in automatic sync (live sync and implicit sync) when a repository is mapped to Advanced Identity Cloud.
 This includes situations and the actions taken on each object, by account.
 The idm-activity log contains additional details about each action.

-For information on idm-sync event properties, refer to Synchronization event topic properties.
+Learn more about idm-sync event properties in Synchronization event topic properties.

 Retrieve log entries